Recoleta Cemetery

 This massive cemetery spreads out over 14 acres, and contains 4691 above-ground vaults, 94 of them being recognized as national historic monuments by the Argentine government.

-I suggest arriving a bit early in the morning before the massive wave of tourists arrive.
+I suggest arriving a bit early in the morning before the massive wave of tourists arrives.
 This will allow you to walk around in total silence, and take in the eerie, yet beautiful feeling of the cemetery.
 Take your time and admire the construction, and intricate details of each vault and mausoleum, from the carved sculptures to stained glass.

 There is an Englishman, Simon, who offers tours in English.
-He hangs out at the cemetery nearly every day starting at 10am.
+He hangs out at the cemetery nearly every day starting at 10 am.
 He works by donation, but a good estimate would be the equivalent of $10 per person.
-He offers a TON of info, and caters each tour to the group.
-I highly recommend doing a tour because you are able to learn SO much more about both the city and the cemetery.

-While this cemetery used to be free, they are now charging 1400 pesos to every foreign visitor, requiring a payment via credit card, rather than in cash.
-Go prepared with your credit card.
-The only place in the country where you'll need it!"
+While this cemetery used to be free, they are now charging $16 to every foreign visitor, requiring payment via credit card, rather than in cash.

 Read more in: